2betafactor/performance-reviews-software/src/content/posts/2023-04-21-top-10-hris-systems-for-small-and-medium-companies-for-2023.md

 ADP Workforce Now offers a range of pricing plans based on the size of the business and the specific features required.
 Pricing is customized for each business, so businesses must contact ADP for a quote.
 However, the platform's pricing generally starts at $10 per employee per month for the Essential plan, which includes basic HR features such as employee database and time and attendance tracking.
 The platform's higher-tiered plans, which include additional features such as payroll and benefits administration, are priced accordingly.
 ADP Workforce Now also offers a free trial for new customers.

+### C﻿ustomer Feedback

+* "ADP Workforce Now is a robust HRIS system that has helped us manage our HR processes more efficiently."
+* "ADP Workforce Now has a great dashboard and reporting features, making it easy to track employee data and insights."